 Pathway: Administrative Committees

-Stewardship is about more than meeting the budget and this course helps participants develop a holistic understanding of stewardship.
+Stewardship is about more than meeting the budget.
+This course helps participants develop a holistic understanding of stewardship.

 Participants will: